Reported Speech: Direct Speech

 Inversion

-In the process of telling a story, especially in novels, when the reporting clause comes second, we often invert the subject and reporting verb.
+In the process of narrating a story, especially in novels, when the reporting clause comes after the reported clause, the subject and reporting verb might be inverted.
 For example:

 "My government will invest in the Stock Market," said the queen.